Singapore +65

 b.
 The short code will need to be unique to the user organisation; and

 c.
-The user organisation will need to submit supporting document(s) to the SSIR, showing that the short code was issued by a Mobile Network Operator in Singapore to the SMS aggregator that the user organisation is working with. - Long virtual numbers (“LVNs”) can be registered as Sender IDs with the SSIR, provided the below conditions are met:
+The user organisation will need to submit supporting document(s) to the SSIR, showing that the short code was issued by a Mobile Network Operator in Singapore to the SMS aggregator that the user organisation is working with.

 b.
 Only 8-digit LVNs from the 8 and 9 series can be registered;